Yurika Abe

 Yurika Abe (阿部 友里香, Abe Yurika) is a Japanese cross-country skier and biathlete.

 She competes in paralympic skiing in category LW6.
 Her left arm has nerve damage from her birth.

-In the 2014 Winter Paralympics at Sochi she competed in the 6km standing biathlon, ranking 13th, and in standing cross-country skiing at distances of 1km sprint freestyle, 5km freestyle and 15km freestyle events, ranking 10th, 9th and 8th respectively.
+In the 2014 Winter Paralympics at Sochi she competed in the 6km standing biathlon, ranking 13th, and in standing cross-country skiing at distances of 1km sprint freestyle, 5km freestyle and 15km freestyle events, ranking 9th, 9th, and 8th respectively.

-She also competed in the 2018 Winter Paralympics at Pyeongchang.
+She also competed in the 2018 Winter Paralympics at Pyeongchang, where she ranked 9th in the 6km standing biathlon.
+She also placed 4th in the 4x2.5km Mixed Relay as a member of the Japanese team alongside teammates Momoko Dekijima, Yoshihiro Nitta, and Taiki Kawayoke.

+Yurika Abe competed in multiple biathlon events at the 2022 Winter Paralympics at Beijing, including placing 8th in the Women's Long Distance Classic Standing.
+She again joined the Japanese team for the Mixed 4x2.5km Relay, which placed 7th overall.